My name is Billie. I am a daughter, sister, aunt, niece, sister-in-law, cousin, granddaughter and simply a part of a special family.

 I love writing, quiet spaces, history, psychology, helping others, the English language, photography, dogs, laughing, reading newspapers, animals, books, rugby, watching television and coffee.

 I studied library sciences, and counselling with merit.
 I loved working hard.
 I loved working, period.

 I write my own blog as well as on other people’s blogs.
 I am a volunteer spokesperson for the Irish MS Society, and advocate better neurological services in Ireland in general.

-As you can tell, I have abilities that strengthen me and drive me forward.
+As you can tell, I have lots that strengthens me and drives me forward.
 I also have (dis)abilities: severe bouts of pain and fatigue, which I bent into a positive writing tool for others to lean on.
 My limitations serve as other people’s motivation.
-Their motivation became my inspiration, ability if you must.
+Their motivation became my inspiration.

 I am an individual with many things to cherish.

 It’s a much-talked about, ongoing topic for people with multiple sclerosis.
 Every single one of us has lived the same misunderstanding, ignorance and irritation, which was once again talked about at a conference in Lisbon.
 If you have an invisible, chronic illness, it’s never too far off your daily life.
-What others might perceive as you being overly sensitive, you know all too well what you are going through is real.
-However, despite the impact your illness has on your daily life, be mindful, but not defined by it.
+What others might perceive as you being overly sensitive, you know all too well that what you are going through, is real.
+But however real it is, don’t let it define you.

 I hate pity.
 As soon as I sense as much as one syllable that resembles pity, I say that I am just fine, even when I’m falling over from pain and fatigue.
-I don’t negatively label myself “a patient, sufferer, survivor” or other words that might weaken my individuality.
+I don’t negatively label myself as “patient, sufferer, survivor” or other words that might weaken my strength and individuality.

 The way I prescribe having MS, is like this “I have MS like I have shoes, boots and slippers.
 I put them on or off, store them or throw them away altogether.
 That is what MS is to me.
 Something an outside source might impact, but never the defining part of my wardrobe.”